Cairnarvon/triptools/README.md

 **Caveat:** these depend on a secret salt, which, inconveniently, isn't known for world4ch.
 These tools currently use an old salt that was compromised and replaced.
 Less than useful, sorry.

+## `tripfind-regex` and `secfind-regex`

+These are equivalent to `tripfind` and `secfind`, except that instead of a simple string, they take a POSIX extended regular expression for a target.
+This makes them slightly slower.

 ## `build.sh`

 This isn't actually one of the tools, but just a helper script that will invoke `make` to build the utilities, and will also test the output of `tripcode` and `sectrip` to ensure that it's consistent with known tripcodes.